WalkerMao/walkermao.github.io/_posts/2020-04-26-Basic-Clustering.md

 The aim of clustering is to divide observations into several non-overlap clusters, such that observations in the same cluster are similar to each other, while observations in different clusters are dissimilar to each other.
 The clustering problem is an unsupervised learning problem.
 We are given the training data set $$X = (x_1^T, x_2^T, \cdots, x_n^T)^T \in \mathbb{R}^{n \times p}$$, where each observation $x_i \in \mathbb{R}^{p}$ as usual, and we want to group the data into a few cohesive "clusters".

-The K-Means clustering algorithm is an iterative algorithm.
+The K-means clustering algorithm is an iterative algorithm.
 In each step, we assign each data point (observation) to the closest cluster (centroid), then recompute the centroids for the clusters by taking the average of the all data points that belong to each cluster.

-The K-Means algorithm works as follows:
+**Algorithm.
+K-Means:**

 [1] Initialize cluster centroids $$\mu_1, \cdots, \mu_K \in \mathbb{R}^p$$ randomly.